sinabehmanesh/sinabehmanesh/README.md

 ### Sina behmanesh
 DevOps guy, server mechanic and pipline builder, Veteran video gamer 🎮 if you need any help let me know 💬
+### Status:
+Working on some open source projects and building my own. learning machine never stops.
 <!--
 **sinabehmanesh/sinabehmanesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.